A2osX/A2osX/.Docs/Glossary.md

 **device handler**: See device driver

+**DHCP**: The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on Internet Protocol networks whereby a DHCP server dynamically assigns an IP address and other network configuration parameters to each device on a network so they can communicate with other IP networks.

 **dialog box**: A box on the screen that contains a message requesting more information from the user.
 See also alert.

 **DIP switches**: A bank of tiny switches, each of which can be moved manually one way or the other to represent one of two values (usually on and off.
 See dual inline package.